 Individuals Involved in Your Care or Payment for Your Care: We may release medical information about you to a friend or family member who is involved in your medical care.
-We may also give information to someone who helps pay for your care.
-In addition, we may disclose medical information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.
+We may also give information about you to an entity assisting in a disaster relief effort so that your family can be notified about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.